Victorlavado/Optim_Logit_Model/README.md

 # Optim_Logit_Model
-Implementation of an  binary classification optimization model solved from logit perspective in a jupyter notebook using python and Scipy.optimize library
+Implementation of an  binary classification optimization model solved a from logit perspective in a jupyter notebook using python and Scipy.optimize library